How should I care for my martial arts weapons? Do they need a lot of upkeep?

 Although they do not REQUIRE any upkeep, it certainly can't hurt to oil them once in a while.
 It brings out their natural beauty, and it sure is good for the wood.

 Can I use them in the rain?
 Sure.
 Of course weather and wood do not mix, a short stint or once in a while exposing them to weather probably will not drastically damage your weapon.
 The oil will see to that and it naturally protects it.
 If you intend to use them for hiking where they will be exposed to constant changing weather conditions I would suggest applying some sort of weatherproofing upgrade, which seals the staff.
+See the previous paragraph.
+There are also other options instead of varnish for waterproofing applications.
+I recommend a gunstock finish such as Birchwood Casey.
+I have had wonderful success in the past with this and it is easy to apply.
+Again, I do not offer this service here.
+But I recommend looking into it.
+It also sits on top of the oil and hardens just fine.
+So this is how I have done and recommend to add a waterproofing treatment.

 Can they be used for a walking staff?
 Sure.
 Of course with any wood on rocks or pavement the bottom will wear.
 Less for hickory, but it will wear slightly over time.
 This is why we offer ruber high quality crutches.